Lhote's 'great martian god'.

-The paleocontact hypothesis is the notion originally proposed by Matest M. Agrest and others on a serious academic level, and frequently put forward in pseudo-scientific and pseudo-historic literature since the 1960s, that advanced extraterrestrials have played an influential role in past human affairs.
+The paleocontact hypothesis, also referred to as the ancient astronaut hypothesis, is the notion originally proposed by Matest M. Agrest, Henri Lhote, and others on a serious academic level, and frequently put forward in pseudo-scientific and pseudo-historic literature since the 1960s, that advanced extraterrestrials have played an influential role in past human affairs.
 Its most outspoken and commercially successful advocate has been the writer Erich von Däniken.
 Although not an unreasonable idea in principle (see sentinel hypothesis and alien artifacts), there is a lack of convincing, substantive evidence to support it.
 Moreover, when specific claims are examined in detail, other, less exotic explanations can usually be found.
 A case in point concerns the Dogon tribe and their remarkable knowledge of the star Sirius (see Sirius, mystery of red color).

 Matest Agrest was a Russian-born ethnologist and mathematician who, in 1959, proposed that certain monuments of past cultures on Earth have resulted from contact with an extraterrestrial race.
 His writings, together with those of a few other academics, such as the French archaeologist Henri Lhote, provided a platform for the paleocontact hypothesis which was later popularized and sensationalized through the books of Erich von Däniken and his emulators.1